Tyrn/wei/the-insider-en.typ

      "Aldis  the  White Falcon is  buried  next  to  the old  altar  and two families were  assigned  to take care of the  grave.
-But they ignored their duty  and Aldis ate  them  and he liked it  - he started  climbing out every night,  chased passersby with all his retinue and herded them into his place for a feast.
+But they ignored their duty  and Aldis ate  them  and he liked it---he started  climbing out every night,  chased passersby with all his retinue and herded them into his place for a feast.
 A traveler passes by and sees a  manor with lights on, and only his  bones  are left by the morning.
-People took notice - if on a  new  moon night  there were fire  and commotion at the old  altar house  -  then, some family would wail  somewhere soon enough.
-They  would  have pounded a  stake down his coffin long time ago if he had been a  commoner but they are afraid of doing it - you know, he is Kissur's great grandfather."
+People took notice---if on a  new  moon night  there were fire  and commotion at the old  altar house---then, some family would wail  somewhere soon enough.
+They  would  have pounded a  stake down his coffin long time ago if he had been a  commoner but they are afraid of doing it---you know, he is Kissur's great grandfather."
 Ashidan grinned.

      "It's  not  fitting  to  visit  ancestors'  graves  with   an  Earthman outlander,"  he said, "It's  enough for a stranger that  we took  him for  a